FXX: 2013–2019: Beginnings

+A Canadian version of FXX launched on April 1, 2014.
+The launch was an extension of FX Network's joint venture with Canada's Rogers Sports & Media; a Canadian version of FX previously launched on October 31, 2011.
+Both networks are jointly owned by the two entities, with FX Networks owing a 33.36% stake in each.

 On December 17, 2014, the network announced it would launch a late-night animation block on January 22.
-The block would feature fare originally developed and produced by Animation Domination High-Def Studios for Fox.
-It would launch with eight new episodes of Lucas Bros.
+The block would feature shows originally developed and produced by Fox's Animation Domination High-Def Studios.
+Using the Animation Domination branding, the block would launch with eight new episodes of Lucas Bros.
 Moving Co. and Stone Quackers.
-“We are insanely excited to partner with FXX and help them create a new block of programming for the network,” said ADHD Studios president Nick Weidenfeld.
+The block however, only lasted for several months before being canceled in 2016, along with the above-mentioned series.

-For Thanksgiving 2016, FXX launched a 13-day, 600-episode run of The Simpsons in honor of the show's 600th episode.
+In November 2016, around Thanksgiving, FXX launched a 13-day, 600-episode run of The Simpsons in honor of the show's 600th episode.
 The marathon would include the first four episodes of The Simpsons 28th season (of which was then-current as the season was still being aired by Fox) and ending with the episode "Treehouse of Horror XXVII".

 On July 15, 2017, a 2017 CONCACAF Gold Cup soccer game featuring the U.S. men's national team aired on FXX due to sports programming conflicts with Fox and Fox Sports 1; The Washington Post noted that the match was likely placed on FXX rather than Fox Sports 2 due to its broader carriage, as it is available in nearly as many households as FS1, and on basic tiers on some providers.